McClellan Ranch Preserve

 McClellan Ranch Preserve is a public preserve located in the Monta Vista neighborhood of Cupertino that still retains its rural ranch look.
 It used to be a horse ranch owed by the McClellan family in the 1930s, and still preserves the original ranch house, a working milk barn and livestock barn, and a replica blacksmiths shop, along with a natural reserve in the middle of the park.
-A famous birding hot spot, the ranch park also houses the headquarters of the Santa Clara Valley Audubon Society and a nature museum and environmental education center.
+A famous birding hot spot, the ranch park also houses the headquarters of the Santa Clara Valley Audubon Society, a nature library, and the Environmental Education Center.

-The preserve received its current name in 2012, when the City of Cupertino renamed what was then McClellan Ranch Park, in order to respect the land's original designation as a preserve.
+The Preserve received its current name in 2012, when the City of Cupertino renamed what was then McClellan Ranch Park, in order to respect the land's original designation as a preserve.

 The McClellan Ranch maintains a sedate and scenic trail along the meandering Stevens Creek, which flows from the park to Blackberry Farm.
-The Master Gardeners program of the Santa Clara County also conducts vegetable trials on the Community Farm situated on the ranch.
+The Master Gardeners program of the Santa Clara County also conducts garden talks at the community garden situated at the Preserve.